Blaine-Rob5000/STECH-Capstone/README.md

 # Motivation

 My motivation for this project stems from my love of programming and of games.
 The orginal PC game, Rogue, was a huge inspiration for me to become a programmer.

-# Installation

-As it stands, installation of the game requires that Java v2.7.8 as well as the pygame and libtcodpy modules be installed.
-To run the program, open it in Idle or another IDE and run it from there.

 # API Reference